johnatanbrayan/integration-spring-angular/README.md

 # Run the Application in Development
 $ ./mvnw spring-boot:run

-# The server will start on the port:8080 - Access http://localhost:8080 to acess the project.
+# The server will start on the port:8080 - Access http://localhost:8080 to access the project.
 ```